 If we are not satisfied on these matters, we must refuse legal aid unless there is special reason for making it available.
 If your client has a reasonable expectation of receiving financial help, your client may be asked to give us a written undertaking to pay us any sum received from that body.

-We will take into account certain statutory factors when considering if it is in the interests of justice to grant criminal legal aid [section 24(3) of the Legal Aid (Scotland) Act 1986].
+We will take into account the statutory factors when considering if it is in the interests of justice to grant criminal legal aid [section 24(3) of the Legal Aid (Scotland) Act 1986].
 However, we may take additional unlisted factors into account.
-Overall, we must be satisfied it is reasonable your client be given representation at public expense.

 We have to consider all the circumstances of the case, and there may be factors, which strongly suggest that granting criminal legal aid is not in the interests of justice, even if there are other factors suggesting a grant.